Anointed Feet

 The Old Law

-Images of old cloaks and old wineskins, familiar to Jesus’ audience, elude moderns.
-Consider an analogue from our own world—a pair of baby shoes for an adult.
+Images of old cloaks and wineskins, familiar to Jesus’ audience, elude moderns.
+Consider an analogy from our world—a pair of baby shoes for an adult.

 The New Law

-Jesus Christ, the new Adam, having consummated the law, sends the Holy Spirit from the Father to breathe divine life into clay.
-At the age of maturity, the Spirit writes the law upon human hearts which guides them from within.
-Transfigured Adam (Christ) is more than morally perfect; he is God, and all who are in Christ are God.
+At the age of maturity, the Spirit writes the law upon human hearts, which guides them from within.
+All who are in Christ become God.

 For the Son of God became man